coder/start-workspace-action/README.md

 ## How It Works

-1. The action posts an initial comment on the GitHub issue
+1. The action posts an initial status comment on the GitHub issue
 2. If `github-username` is set, it looks up the Coder user that matches the GitHub user.
 The Coder user must've either logged into Coder or connected external auth using the same GitHub account.
 If `coder-username` is set, it uses that Coder user instead.
 3. It starts a Coder workspace using the specified template and parameters
-4. If successful, it updates the comment with the workspace URL
+4. If successful, it updates the same comment with the workspace URL
-5. If it fails, it updates the comment with an error message
+5. If it fails, it updates the same comment with an error message

 ## Requirements